I have to face the reality all Older Fathers face; getting older while my kids are still young

 One of my most popular posts deals with that exact subject, so check out how Failure Can Inspire You to Greatness if you’d like to dig in a little deeper on what I mean.

-And that knowledge and wisdom that comes to older fathers can play a key role in raising happy, healthy and smart kids.
+And that knowledge and wisdom that comes with older parents having babies can play a key role in raising happy, healthy and smart kids.

-The financial impact of older fathers and their families
+The financial impact of older parents having babies

 One of the challenges that older fathers face are financial issues.
 At my age, life insurance is more expensive.

 But because my kids are still young, it’s crucial that I carry life insurance at least until my kids (all 3) are out of the house and our retirement nest egg is strong enough so my wife no longer needs my income.

 It’s not for newborns and it’s not for inheritance.
 It’s to give immediate family enough money to replace your salary in the event of your death.
 And while they still are being sustained by your income.